-I have delivered over 200 speeches and workshops across the United States, Canada, Europe, and Australia.
+I have delivered more than 250 speeches and workshops across 46 states, Canada, Europe, New Zealand, and Australia.
 I get easily bored, so I try to make my presentations as high energy and interactive as possible.
-I love telling stories and believe they are the best ways to illustrate ideas.
+I love telling stories and believe they are the best way to illustrate memorable ideas.
 My keynotes always engage audience reflection, storytelling, and movement.
 I learn a lot from every group I work with.

 Below are a few descriptions of my main topics, and I am always intrigued to explore others.
 I deliver keynotes, workshops, and even multi-day institutes on these topics.

 In “Everyone Leads: Building Leadership from the Community Up,” I share Public Allies’ two decades of experience developing more than 5,000 young adults from all backgrounds to become effective leaders in their communities.
 I try and surprise the audience with unexpected stories, and invite audience members to consider new leadership possibilities within themselves and their communities.
 I also illustrate leadership values critical to being an authentic, inclusive, collaborative, and accountable leader.

 The Culture of Collective Impact

 For Collective Impact to succeed, groups must be as rigorous about building culture as they are about building strategy.
 Nonprofits have often been incentivized to demonstrate they are better than everyone else, over-promise on their outcomes, claim sole credit for successes, and hide mistakes and failures.
 Collective Impact requires a different kind of leadership.
 It requires a culture that develops and rewards authentic, inclusive, collaborative, and accountable leadership; helps leaders work better together across various turfs and differences; and engages community members as partners in achieving impact goals.
-In my talk, I illustrate how to be as rigorous about building the collective as we are about building impact.
+In my talk, I illustrate how to be as rigorous about building the collective as we are about building impact strategies.